awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 Mount targets themselves are designed to be highly available\.
 When designing your application for high availability and the ability to failover to other Availability Zones, keep in mind that the IP addresses and DNS for your mount targets in each Availability Zone are static\.

 After mounting the file system via the mount target, you use it like any other POSIX\-compliant file system\.
-For information about NFS\-level permissions and related considerations, see [Network File System \(NFS\)–Level Users, Groups, and Permissions](accessing-fs-nfs-permissions.md)\.
+For information about NFS\-level permissions and related considerations, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level ](accessing-fs-nfs-permissions.md)\.

 You can mount your Amazon EFS file systems on your on\-premises datacenter servers when connected to your Amazon VPC with AWS Direct Connect\.
 You can mount your EFS file systems on on\-premises servers to migrate data sets to EFS, enable cloud bursting scenarios, or backup your on\-premises data to EFS\.